scrapy/scrapy/docs/topics/selectors.rst

 so performance-wise its uses are limited to situations that are not easily described with CSS selectors.

-Parsel also simplifies adding your own XPath extensions.
+Parsel also simplifies `adding your own XPath extensions`_.

-For more details about the XPath extensions, see the `Parsel Documentation <https://parsel.readthedocs.io/en/latest/usage.html#parsel.xpathfuncs.set_xpathfunc>`_.
+.. _adding your own XPath extentions: https://parsel.readthedocs.io/en/latest/usage.html#parsel.xpathfuncs.set_xpathfunc

 .. _topics-selectors-ref: